thautwarm/Quick-Backend/README.md

 This is about **how to implement an Idris back end within hours or even minutes**.

-POSTER PDF: `poster.pdf` in the project root directory.
+POSTER PDF: `final.pdf` in the project root directory.

 This repo provides 3 solid implementations, for Python, Julia, and Ruby.